-Social Media can be great for all sorts of reasons, from checking in on what your friends are doing to watching cute videos of puppies.
-Yet, what most people hate to admit is that social media can also have a very serious negative impact on mental health.
+Social Media can be great for all sorts of reasons – from checking in on what your friends doing, to watching cute videos of puppies; yet what most people hate to admit is that social media can also have a very serious negative impact on mental health.

-It is easy to follow glamorous movie stars and supermodels on social media platforms such as Instagram, envying their flawless made-up looks and toned bodies.
-But as soon as these accounts start making you feel less confident, you need to take a step back and look at yourself.
-Social media is causing more and more young people to fall into depression because it makes them set unrealistic targets for themselves.
+It is easy to follow glamorous movie stars and super models on social media platforms such as Instagram.
+Envying their flawless make up looks and toned bodies; yet as soon as these accounts start making you feel less confident, you need to take a step back and look at yourself.
+Social media is causing more and more young people to fall into depression because they give themselves unrealistic targets.
 Everybody is made in his or her own unique and beautiful way.
 Most of the time photographs you see on social media aren’t even real!
 Why waste your one and only precious life wishing you looked like someone who has had his or her photo professionally enhanced, edited or photoshopped, when you are perfect being YOU.

 My favourite ways of getting rid of negative social media vibes are:

-- Unfollow any accounts that make you feel ugly or less confident – you don’t need that to ruin your life.
+- Unfollow any accounts that make you feel less confident or ugly – you don’t need that to ruin your life.

 - Follow more people who INSPIRE you.

 The same goes for holiday posts.
-Many people start to feel sad because their social media feeds are filled with tropical island paradises and cute couples in exotic places, whilst they themselves are stuck at home working everyday trying to pay the bills.
+Many people start to feel sad because their social media feeds are filled with tropical island paradises and cute couple posts in exotic places when they are stuck at home working everyday, trying to pay the bills.
 The main thing to remember here is that it is okay to feel the emotions that surface, whether that be envy, jealousy or resentment.
 The only time it’s not okay is when it overwhelms your consciousness.
 In these cases, if you don’t want to unfollow your friends, it’s best to accept the situation and live in the present moment.
 Appreciate what you have around you, instead of focusing on what you don’t have… or what you THINK you don’t have.
 Remember!
 Social media isn’t always reality.
-Your friend might have posted a tropical holiday post, but you are also blissfully unaware of their own perception of reality.
-You never know how they are feeling; appearing to ‘have it all’ doesn’t mean they aren’t suffering on the inside.
+Your friend might have posted a tropical holiday post, but you are also blissfully unaware of their own perception on reality.
+You never know how they are feeling; appearing to “have it all” doesn’t mean they aren’t suffering on the inside.
 Stay grateful for even the smallest of things: even when you feel there is nothing to appreciate, remember that you are alive, and how beautiful is that?